thautwarm/Site-33/index.md

 - [ObjectOriented.jl](https://github.com/Suzhou-Tongyuan/ObjectOriented.jl): full object-oriented programming support for Julia
 - [jnumpy](https://github.com/Suzhou-Tongyuan): Python C extensions powered by Julia; [JNumPy at HackerNews](https://news.ycombinator.com/item?id=32407451).

 ### Python

-I have developed extensive expertise in Python, actively contributing to its implementation.
-My contributions include proposing [PEP 622](https://peps.python.org/pep-0622/), which introduced a new syntax for pattern matching.
-This syntax has been integrated into Python from Python 3.10.
-I developed [Moshmosh](https://github.com/thautwarm/moshmosh) to support pattern matching for Python before the proposal.
+I have developed extensive expertise in Python and contributed to its evolution.
+I participated in the development of PEP 622, which introduced pattern matching to Python, by helping core developers refine the proposal and suggesting key features.
+This syntax has landed in Python 3.10.
+Prior to the proposal, I developed [Moshmosh](https://github.com/thautwarm/moshmosh) to support pattern matching for Python.

 Python implementations made/lead by me:

 - [UnityPython](https://github.com/thautwarm/Traffy.UnityPython/): An efficient Python implementation in C#, running on every platform via Unity IL2CPP.
 The language itself is completed, and the standard library is under development.
-- [YAPyPy](https://github.com/Xython/YAPyPy): This project comes from a brainstorming in PyCon China 2018.
+- [YAPyPy](https://github.com/Xython/YAPyPy): This project comes from a brainstorming during PyCon China 2018.
 YAPyPy is a Python 3.6 implementation in Python, including a full Python parser and a bytecode compiler.
 The project has been verified to support a wide range of libraries in Python 3.6, including NumPy and Scikit-learn.

 ### PureScript